 - The Victorian Government is continuing to monitor the situation in South Australia and will continue to be guided by health advice. - A permit is required to enter Victoria from South Australia unless an exemption applies.
-For more information visit the Victorian Border Crossing Permit page. - People who live in the previously established 70km cross-border bubble between Victoria and South Australia willnot require anewpermit, but they will be required to use existing permits from the South Australian Government, or their driver licence to cross the border. - Those receiving or providing emergency medical care, providing or receiving emergency services or residing on a property that extends across both South Australia and Victoria will be exempt from the requirement for a permit.
+For more information visit the Victorian Border Crossing Permit page.
+Based on current COVID exposure dates in South Australia, this requirement will end at 11.59pm on Saturday 12 December. - People who live in the previously established 70km cross-border bubble between Victoria and South Australia willnot require anewpermit, but they will be required to use existing permits from the South Australian Government, or their driver licence to cross the border. - Those receiving or providing emergency medical care, providing or receiving emergency services or residing on a property that extends across both South Australia and Victoria will be exempt from the requirement for a permit.